 - Follow up later to discuss progress.

 See what works best for you.
 If you feel you need to go beyond individual work to resolve the problem, escalate to the next step.

 Reach out for supported communication

 If you're unable to resolve a conflict on your own, invite conversation.
 The sooner the better:

 - Bring in your Mutual Support pal to host a conversation with the people involved.
 The other party might want to bring their pals, too.
 If the Mutual Support pals feel insufficiently resourced, or you’ve tried and it didn’t resolve the conflict, escalate to the next step.

 - If the previous steps have not resolved the conflict, reach out to the Community Steward or ask your Mutual Support pal.
-They will try to find a mutually agreeable next step, such as hosting a mediation themselves, or inviting an external mediator or other expert in.
+They will try to find a mutually agreeable next step, such as hosting a mediation themselves or inviting an external mediator or other experts in.

 If the above steps are not successful in resolving the conflict, the situation will be escalated beyond the conflict resolution process and become a structural matter for the coop to handle.
 At this stage, the stewards will be engaged to gather all the information about the situation and figure out the next steps.
 Irresolvable conflicts may lead to someone leaving the collective, referral to external authorities if relevant, or systemic/structural changes to our collective.

 - ↑ This is extracted from Joshua Vial's blog post Some learnings on resolving conflict on Loomio